vgallet/workshop-kafka-streams/README.md

 }
 ```

-All Avro schemas are located in the dependency ``.
+All Avro schemas are located in the dependency `kafka-streams-avro-schema`.
 Run this command to install on your local repository this dependency:

 ```
 mvn clean install